Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-Web.md

 # Google Pay: Web Integration

-Merchants need to follow the below steps in order to integrate Apple Pay with their website.
+Merchants need to follow the below steps in order to integrate Google Pay with their website.

 ## Step 1: Define Google Pay API Version